loginvijayan/agentic-ai-learning/Rag/README.md

+# LOCAL SETUP for RAG + CHROMA DB
 # Install Python3 & check the install version
 python3 --version

 Create a folder for your project, for example, local-rag:

-$ mkdir local-rag
+mkdir local-rag
-$ cd local-rag
+cd local-rag

-#Create a virtual environment named venv and activate it:
+# Create a virtual environment named venv and activate it:
 python3 -m venv venv
 source venv/bin/activate
 # For Windows